 This is important because it shows that exercise’s beneficial effects on the liver are not limited to that of overall weight/fat loss.
 How is this possible?
-This study, among others, suggest that one of the main pathways is through increasing ß-oxidation (or fat oxidation in general).
+This study, among others, suggests that one of the main pathways is through increasing ß-oxidation (or fat oxidation in general).

 In the above visualization, you can see a bunch of acronyms surrounded by yellow: TGs (triglycerides), FFAs (free fatty acids), and VLDL (Very-low-density lipoprotein).
 At the risk of being reductionistic, it can be understood that these are all “fats”.
 The other things you will see is DNL (de-novo lipogenesis) and ß-ox (ß-oxidation).

-In this article we haven’t discussed de-novo lipogenesis for the sake of simplicity, however it’s worth quickly explaining.
+In this article we haven’t yet discussed de-novo lipogenesis, for the sake of simplicity.
+However, it’s worth quickly explaining.
 DNL is a way in which the liver can create fat from other sources, such as through sugar and carbohydrates.
 For the longest time, it was believed that you could have less fats in your blood by reducing the amount of fat in your diet.
 While this is true to a degree, depending on the source of carbs, in practice it often leads to something known as the “Eisenhower Paradox”.
 President Eisenhower, suffering a heart attack, worked with his doctor to decrease the fats in his blood by reducing his intake of dietary fat.
 The problem however is that it didn’t work, and he kept getting worse.
 How?
 De novo lipogenesis.
 The body needs fat, and thus has the ability to create it through other sources.
 The copious amounts of carbs he was eating from poor sources was simply converting into fat, thus defeating the purpose of limiting his fat intake.

 Unfortunately for drinkers, alcohol not only decreases ß-oxidation, but it also increases de novo lipogenesis.
-Thus, alcohol both leads to 1) the creation of more fat through de novo lipogenesis, but then 2) slows down the reduction of this fat through decreasing ß-oxidation.
+Thus, alcohol both leads to 1) the creation of more fat through de novo lipogenesis, but then 2) slows down the reduction of this fat through decreasing ß-oxidation.¹

 Therefore, by decreasing DNL and increasing ß-oxidation, exercise can create a huge swing in fats in the body—but also liver fat in general.

 (Note: Exercise are not only opposites when it comes to DNL, ß-ox, and calorie totals… but also other important pathways such as SIRT and AMPK.
-For the sake of simplicity, we will not come SIRT and AMPK in this article, but instead will discuss it in a future article.)
+For the sake of simplicity, we will not introduce SIRT and AMPK in this article, but instead will discuss it in a future article.)

 Why?
 Because alcohol and exercise are opposites on almost all pathways that lead to liver fat.
 In this article we focused on ß-oxidation, as it’s the most studied and easiest to understand.
 However, it also goes for DNL, SIRT, AMPK, and other important pathways.